Academic & Career Advising

 Work-Based Learning allows students to gain hands-on work experience with a local employer in their program of study and earn academic credit by participating in the work-based learning program.
 Work-based learning is available for curriculum students who have completed one semester (12 semester hour credits), have a minimum GPA of 2.25 and are registered for 3 semester hour credits during the semester of co-op experience.

 The Division of Corporate and Continuing Education serves the unique needs and interests of our community.
 Our programs can help you to meet professional goals, develop a new or existing business, discover a new talent or achieve a personal goal.

-If you are unclear about your career goals but are willing to invest time and explore options, then meeting with one of our career counselors may help.
-Please refer to our career counseling staff link to get contact information, and set up an appointment.
+If you are unclear about your career goals but are willing to invest time and explore options, then meeting with one of our Academic and Career Advisors may help.

 Career Exploration Websites

 The following websites provide informative and up-to-date career information designed for the student who wants to explore career possibilities on their own.

 - College Foundation of North Carolina, CFNC

 - O*Net Online